lupyuen/lupyuen.github.io/src/usb2.md

 _How to find a driver for Allwinner A64's USB Controller?_

+The __Device Tree__ for PinePhone describes the Hardware Configuration of PinePhone.

 PinePhone's Device Tree says that the USB Drivers are...

 ```text